American Sign Museum: Cincinnati OH

-Looking for something fun to do with the family while the kids are out of school on Christmas break?
+Looking for something fun to do with the family?
 Indoor museums are the perfect way to make some family memories and stay warm!
 Wouldn’t it be fun to stroll down a city street and see the neon signs from the 1950’s or take your picture in front of one of the earliest McDonald’s signs?
 Well if you are in Cincinnati, Ohio, visiting the American Sign Museum you can do all this and more!
 Recently, we took a quick road trip up to Cincinnati and toured the American Sign Museum.
 This place deserves to be on every traveler’s bucket list!

 Hobbies on a Budget received discounts or tickets to facilitate this post.
 All opinions are my own.
 No monetary compensation was received.
 Amazon affiliate links are included to help you.